1. EIA Winter Fuels Outlook 2026 summary

 2. Northeast state breakdown (top-seven)

 Heating oil pricing varies meaningfully across Northeast states due to delivery costs, local taxes, refinery proximity, dealer competition, and rural-versus-urban density.
-Here is the top-seven state pricing snapshot as of May 2026, based on EIA Petroleum Marketing Monthly data and state-level surveys.
+The table below shows the top-seven state pricing snapshot from spring 2026, based on EIA Petroleum Marketing Monthly data and state-level surveys.
+Treat these as pre-shock reference values: EIA's weekly retail collection is paused April through September 2026, and the market has moved substantially since these figures were taken (see Key Facts).

 |---|---|---|---|